cloudbees-days/sda-k8s-best-practices/labs/custom-container-images/custom-container-images.md

-# Custom Container Images for Core
+# Custom Container Images and CasC for Core

 To setup CasC for Operations Center and Managed Masters required a number of manual steps in the UI.
 But we want to manage as many configuration aspects of Core as code as possible.